castorini/pyserini/docs/usage-querybuilder.md

     print(f'{i+1:2} {hits[i].docid:15} {hits[i].score:.5f}')
 ```

-The results should be exactly as:
+The results should be exactly the same as:

 ```python
 hits = searcher.search('hubble space telescope')